Sierra Leone: Sports

 The Sierra Leone National Premier League is the top professional football league in Sierra Leone and is controlled by the Sierra Leone Football Association.
 Fourteen clubs from across the country compete in the Sierra Leone Premier League.
 The two biggest and most successful football clubs are East End Lions and Mighty Blackpool.
 East End Lions and Mighty Blackpool have an intense rivalry and when they play each other the national stadium in Freetown is often sold out and supporters of both clubs often clash with each other before and after the game.
-There is a huge police presence inside and outside the national stadium during a match between the two great rivals to prevent a clash.
-Many Sierra Leonean youth follow the local football league.

 Many Sierra Leonean youth, children and adults follow the major football leagues in Europe, particularly the English Premier League, Italian Serie A, Spanish La Liga, German Bundesliga and French Ligue 1.

 The Sierra Leone cricket team represents Sierra Leone in international cricket competitions and is among the best in West Africa.
 It became an affiliate member of the International Cricket Council in 2002.
 It made its international debut at the 2004 African Affiliates Championship, where it finished last of eight teams.
 But at the equivalent tournament in 2006, Division Three of the African region of the World Cricket League, it finished as runner-up to Mozambique, and just missed promotion to Division Two.

-In 2009, the Sierra Leone Under-19 team finished second in the African Under-19 Championship in Zambia, thus qualifying for the Under-19 World Cup qualifying tournament with nine other teams.
-However, the team was unable to obtain Canadian visas to play in the tournament, which was held in Toronto.
+In 2009, the Sierra Leone Under-19 team finished second in the African Under-19 Championship in Zambia, thus qualifying for the Under-19 World Cup qualifying tournament.
+However, the team was unable to obtain visas to play in the tournament.